Child and Adolescent Development (Early Care and Education) BA + Early Childhood Special Education Credential + Special Education MA Roadmap

 • SPED 896EXM Culminating Experience Examination

 • Two graduate seminars selected in consultation with an advisor.
-One must be outside of the student's interest area, which may include SPED 881 Advanced Research Seminar in Special Education.
+One must be outside of the student's interest area.

 Option 2